The Science of Symbols

 A Mythic World View "Sees" Network Agency as Spiritual Animation

 The mythic symbolism of archaic cultures represents intentional action by non-human agency 'at work in the world.'
 Notions of souls, spirits, monsters, gods, and goddesses are found in mythologies of all pre-modern cultures.
-These are personifications of willful agents that influence 'how things happen'--that effectively animate bodies, species, forests, and even human relationships.
+These are personifications of willful agents that influence 'how things happen'--agency that effectively animates bodies, species, forests, and even human relationships.
 Now, for the first time, this seemingly unrealistic symbolism can be interpreted from a new scientific perspective.
 Viewed through systems and network science, the magical actions and spiritual actors of gods and goddesses depicted in myth now can be understood as metaphors for the self-organizing thus self-animating activities of complex adaptive systems.

 Archetypal Agency--Myth's Specific and Generalized Metaphors for Spiritual Agency

 The definition of network agency as spiritual animation offered previously assists in understanding how mythic metaphors represent it.

 Three aspects of spiritually animating network agency: